 Certainly, patents are no game.
 It’s not easy.
 They are costly.
 The patent office is ruthless in rejecting bad applications so inventions must be novel to be granted – you have to be clever.
 How is it then that I, a single individual, hold FOUR patents? - Acrylic, Achromat, Houdini and Eeze-Lign.
 It is my goals that drive my ideas.
 (Outside of turntables I even have two more patents waiting.)

 That’s why I say what you’ve been told is all wrong.
 You should decouple.
-When they do, this is people’s reaction?
+When people try it this is their reaction:

 “I have the impression I’m now listening to a Master Tape”.
 Disagree?
 You’re covered with a full money back guarantee.
 Win-win.

-But here’s the instant consequence: If decoupling is right, then every single un-isolated deck in the world is compromised!
+But here’s the instant consequence: If decoupling works, then every single un-isolated deck in the world is compromised!
 OUCH!

 All Regas, Linns, Thorens, Technics, Pro-Jects, VPIs and so on.
 Physics shows there’s no counter-argument; they’re all in trouble.

 They must now copy me – If they do that, they admit I’m right - or defend themselves, when the best moves are: either ignore me (don’t mention Houdini or decoupling at all, which is what they are doing), or,

 Attack - A deluge of objections from engineers and the audio community: “A wobbly mount?
 It can’t possibly work”.

 When pressed, naysayers declare “wobbly mounts offend their sensibilities”.
 Now that’s a highly scientific objection if ever I heard one!
 When pressed they admit they’ve not heard or assessed Houdini.